Paderborn Lippstadt Airport

 Paderborn Lippstadt Airport (German: Flughafen Paderborn Lippstadt) (IATA: PAD, ICAO: EDLP) is a minor international airport in the Ostwestfalen-Lippe area in the German state of North Rhine-Westphalia.
-While the name implies a location within the city of Paderborn or the town of Lippstadt, the airport is actually located near the town of Büren, around 18 km from Paderborn city centre.
+Despite its name, the airport is actually located near the town of Büren, around 18 km from Paderborn city centre.
 It mainly serves flights to European leisure destinations.

 History

-Paderborn Lippstadt Airport opened in 1971.
+The airport company was founded in 1969, the actual Paderborn Lippstadt Airport opened in 1971.